Roommate Conflicts

 Personal Challenges

-The Counseling Center can help you with questions or personal concerns about a wide variety of issues, including homesickness, stress management, test anxiety, making friends, roommate problems, depression, body image, eating disorders, and many others.
-You can arrange for an appointment to speak with a counselor by calling 202-319-5765.
+The Counseling Center can help you with questions or personal concerns about a wide variety of issues, including homesickness, stress management, test anxiety, making friends, roommate problems, depression, anxiety, body image, eating disorders, and many others.
+You can arrange for an in person appointment to speak with a counselor by calling 202-319-5765.
+They also offer virtual counseling options 24/7 from anywhere in the US via the TimelyCare App.